luismond/MovieCriticBot/README.md

 # MovieCriticBot
+A web application that implements:
+  1) Sentiment prediction of movie reviews
-A text generator that generates phrases in the style of IMdB movie reviews.
+  2) Text generation of phrases in the style of IMdB movie reviews.
 In English and Spanish.